 Yes.
 As well as most of his appearances elsewhere and all Daredevil mini-series.
 I’m a completist, what can I say?

 Good question.
-With currently 625 posts, only a fraction of the site’s content is immediately visible when you pop in here for the first time.
+With currently 831 posts, only a fraction of the site’s content is immediately visible when you pop in here for the first time.
 It’s sort of like the tip of the iceberg.
-To find what you want, try browsing each category, check out the full list of posts on the archives page or check out the tags.
+To find what you want, try browsing each category (see menu above), or check out the full list of posts on the archives page.
 There’s also a search box in the header section.

 Yes.
 Yes, I do.
 What gave me away?